madneal/latex-ppt/README.md

 # latex-ppt
-This is a template for the presentation created by latex.
-It mainly utilzes the package of beamer, a famoous latex presention package.
+These are templates for the slides created by latex.
+It mainly utilzes the package of beamer, a famous latex slide package.
 You can choose different themes and color, and you can customize your own style.
+These slides are my presentations in East China Normal University.